olousgap/Combi_CSP/README.md

 # TODO items

 - remove old procedural function of solar geometry
 - remove old procedural functions that are now part of SolarTowerCalcs and SolarTroughCalcs
+- remove original versions of:
-- remove `CSPCret.py`
+  - `CSPCret.py` and comparison file
-- Create a  `CombiCSP-Quickstart.ipynb` to showcase the package functionalitys
+  - `CSP50Compare.py` and comparison file
+  - `CombiCSP.ipynb`
 - Write an equivalent version of CSP50Compare.py using the new class system
 - HOYS_DEFAULT should be removed.
 The Ib data has a time series and that should be used instead of HOYS.
+- Remove/rewrite the following files:
+  - SolarGeometry.py
+  - CSP.py
+  - storage.py
+  - Transmittance.py
 - (low priority) Documentation
 - (low priority) submit to pypi